Workforce Activity Report

 the Frontline Working Economy

-The UKG Workforce Activity Report revealed a 1.2% dip in shift volume over the course of March, largely due to seasonal springtime fluctuations in the second half of the month.
-However, shifts increased 2.6% in mid-March compared to mid-February — indicating the green shoots of recovery are still growing.
-The UKG Workforce Recovery Scale, a measure of shift work losses and gains during the COVID-19 pandemic, currently sits at 85.5 out of 100.
+The UKG Workforce Activity Report revealed that shift work volume levels increasing by just 0.1% in mid-May compared to mid-April, indicating a slight — thought still lackluster — improvement in month-over-month job creation and the overall national labor recovery.
+The UKG Workforce Recovery Scale, a measure of shift work losses and gains during the COVID-19 pandemic, currently sits at 85.3 out of 100.

 In the News